pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 Ezra: "So this has become a popular critique of America, and I have to say that I only half buy it....You're telling me---not you, but the imaginary national conservative here on the stage---that New York City doesn't have identity?
 That it doesn't have a pulse unto iteself?
 That it is not a place that people become a fierce partisan of?
 I'm from California; I find the level of fierce New York City partisanship quite irksome....There's something here that always feels wrong to me, because the backlash is not coming from within the place that has supposedly lost the thing that should hold it together.
 The backlash is coming from other places that have a growing anger at these centers of cosmopolitan industry and belonging."
 "I like what you're saying, and I think the way I'd put it is: The Ezra Klein amendment to Kierkegaard is 'Anxiety is the dizziness of somebody else's freedom.'"
 --Fareed Zakaria, live event with Ezra Klein, 2025

+"This time [Trump] has surrounded himself with people whose chief qualification is fealty.
+The less distinguished the resume the better; such people owe everything to him."
+--Fareed Zakaria, *Global Public Square*, May 24th 2026, see also [NYTimes: Democracy Dies in HR](https://www.nytimes.com/2026/05/18/world/americas/actually-democracy-dies-in-hr.html)

+"Power is more sustainable when it is exercised with restraint, and influence is larger when allies feel dignity rather than fear."
+--Fareed Zakaria

+"The computer scientist Yann LeCun has pointed out that human intelligence is not merely computation; it is embodied experience, social understanding, and emotional cognition, layered over millions of years of evolution.
+And so perhaps we should stop imagining human beings as inferior computers.
+We’re not computers at all.
+&emsp;&emsp;&emsp;In Japan the central concept of wabisabi celebrates imperfection, incompleteness, asymmetry, transience, roughness, and irregularity.
+Handmade ceramics are treasured precisely because they bear the mark of the human being, with uneven glazes and distortions that reveal individuality and craftsmanship.
+Broken pottery is sometimes repaired with veins of gold, a practice called kintsugi.
+The crack shines instead of being hidden.
+The resulting surface is rough, but what moves us is the visible evidence of frailty and repair.
+&emsp;&emsp;&emsp;We humans don’t always seek perfection; sometimes we seek authenticity and soul....No hyper-efficient program would have designed Venice, an absurdly impractical city on stilts---and thank God for that.
+In fact the danger in the AI age is not that machines will become too human; it’s that humans will start trying to become too much like machines.
+We already see this happening.
+People talk about optimizing every dimension of life: sleep, productivity, networking, branding, performance.
+Students feel pressure to turn themselves into perfectly curated resumes.
+Workers fear being measured against algorithms that never tire and sleep.
+&emsp;&emsp;&emsp;But human flourishing is not and has never been about optimization.
+Human greatness emerges from struggle.
+That is why great works of literature endure.
+They don’t portray flawless beings.
+Earnest Hemingway famously wrote in A Farewell to Arms “The world breaks everyone, and afterward many are strong at the broken places.”
+Leonard Cohen put a similar insight into lyrics when he sang Anthem: "There is a crack, a crack in everything.
+That's how the light gets in."
+&emsp;&emsp;&emsp;Our imperfections are not flaws to eliminate; they're the source of empathy, creativity, wisdom, resilience, and beauty.
+A machine may someday write a technically flawless symphony, but it will never know the anguish of Beethoven, who composed his ninth symphony, one of the greatest pieces of music ever written, when he was almost completely deaf.
+When we listen to the ninth symphony, what moves us is not simply the arrangement of notes.
+It is the sorrow, perseverance, and triumph of a composer determined to create transcendent sounds that he would never hear.
+&emsp;&emsp;&emsp;That is why human intelligence matters, not because it’s faster [or more "astonishingly good at analysis"] than AI, not because it’s more efficient---It isn't---, but because it is embedded in consciousness, emotion, morality, memory, relationships, and experience.
+My hope for all of us is that instead of competing with AI on its terms, AI prompts us all to become more fully human.
+So of course let's use AI.
+Let's use it to cure diseases, expand knowledge, improve productivity, and solve problems once thought unsolvable, but let’s also use AI to illuminate the astonishing distinctiveness of the human mind, a three pound organ ["using less energy than a laptop charger"] capable of mathematics and music, logic and love, memory and imagination, ambition and compassion....HI: human intelligence, human imagination, human inspiration, human interconnection."
+--Fareed Zakaria, *GPS*, May 31st 2026

 "Es mejor morir de pie que vivir de rodillas."
 "It's better to die on your feet than to live on your knees."